LLNL/magpie/doc/README.spark.md

    information on Spark specific exported environment variables that may be useful in scripts.

 5) Spark does not require HDFS, but many choose to use it.
 If you do, setup Hadoop w/ HDFS in your submission script.
-See README.hadoop for Hadoop setup instructions.
+See README.hadoop.md for Hadoop setup instructions.
 Simply use the prefix "hdfs://" or "file://" appropriately for the filesystem you will access files from.

    You may wish to run with SPARK_MODE set to 'sparkwordcount' to test the HDFS setup.

-6) Submit your job into the cluster by running "sbatch -k ./magpie.sbatchfile" for Slurm, "msub ./magpie.msubfile" for Moab, or "bsub < ./magpie.lsffile" for LSF.
+6) Submit your job into the cluster by running
+   `sbatch -k ./magpie.sbatchfile` for Slurm,
+   `msub ./magpie.msubfile` for Moab, or `bsub < ./magpie.lsffile` for LSF.
    Add any other options you see fit.

 7) Look at your job output file to see your output.
 There will also be some notes/instructions/tips in the output file for viewing the status of your job in a web browser, environment variables you wish to set if interacting with it, etc.

-   See "General Advanced Usage" in README for additional tips.
+   See "General Advanced Usage" in README.md for additional tips.

    See below in "Spark Advanced Usage" for additional Spark tips.